SpacesOfPlay/minc-dev/LANGUAGE.md

 ```

 Reading the name yields the value stored at the symbol; `&name`
 yields the symbol's address.
-The dylib name also drives
+The library name also drives
-`LC_LOAD_DYLIB` so the framework is linked automatically.
-A bare
+`LC_LOAD_DYLIB` / `DT_NEEDED` so the library is linked
-framework name (or `"Foundation.framework"`) expands to its full
+automatically.
+A bare framework name (or `"Foundation.framework"`)
-system path — same rule as `@link "Foundation"`.
-Path-shaped
+expands to its full system path — same rule as `@link "Foundation"`.
-values and explicit suffixes (`.dylib`, `.so`, `.o`) pass through
+Path-shaped values and explicit suffixes (`.dylib`, `.so`, `.o`)
-untouched.
+pass through untouched.

+Supported on macOS and iOS (dyld binds the `__got` slot) and on
+Linux and Android, x64 and arm64 alike (an `R_*_GLOB_DAT` against
+the slot, valid in an executable and in a `--shared` library).
+Windows/UEFI rejects the declaration — a PE data import would need
+an `__imp_` IAT slot, which is not implemented — and `--target
+wasm` rejects it because there is no dynamic linker.
+Both are
+compile errors naming the symbol and the target, not silent
+miscompiles.

 The same shorthand works for function externs: